St Mawes Ferry

 The ferry provides a year round service to passengers with up to three ferries an hour in the summer and an hourly service in the winter months.
 Anytime of year is perfect to visit, whether enjoying a relaxing cruise on hot summer days or soaking in the serene surroundings in winter.

+One of Cornwall’s most popular boat trips, it carries over 162,000 passengers a year on the 2.8 mile route and is an absolute must for anyone visiting Cornwall.
 The fleet is made up of four classic wooden ferries which provide the service to both visitors and locals alike 364 days a year, saving a road journey of over 29 miles.

 Passing the impressive castles of St Mawes and Pendennis, the ferry route takes you on a journey across the Carrick Roads where time stands still.
 As well as the castles, you see many large ships, the working docks of Falmouth, Black Rock (a local isolated shipping hazard) and, if you’re lucky, some of the dolphins, seals and basking sharks that regularly visit the harbour.